-A two-year study of artisanal fisheries around 2 Spanish MPAs revealed, using generalized additive model, an increase in P. elephas fishing effort and catch per unit area (CPUA) near the MPA boundaries, thus indicating spill-over benefits (Goñi et al., 2008).
-Similarly, Follesa et al. (2007, 2008, 2009, 2011) found, in the same species of spiny lobster, adult spillover from no-take MPA in Sardinia to a neighboring fishing ground in the 12 years since its establishment.
-Edgar and Barrett (1999) found that spill-over of J. edwardsii from an MPA in NZ appeared to be limited to within 1 km from the sanctuary boundary for this species in this location.
-Kelly and MacDiarmid (2003) using CMR data of small MPA, found that adult J. edwardsii participated in seasonal movements back and forth across the reserve boundary and were thus spilled over to fishing area.
-Butler et al. (2006) suggested that rates of movement, MPA area and habitat structure, and fishing intensity along the MPA boundary were all critical factors governing the spill-over from MPAs, as well as the equilibrium density of spiny lobsters within MPAs.
-These can hold also for other commercial taxa of lobsters.
+A two-year study of artisanal fisheries using a generalized additive model around two Spanish MPAs revealed increased P. elephas CPUA near the MPA boundaries, indicating spillover benefits (Goñi et al., 2008).
+Follesa et al. (2007, 2008, 2009, 2011) also found P. elephas spillover from a no-take Sardinian MPA to a neighboring fishing ground in the 12 years since its establishment.
+Similarly, spillover of J. edwardsii from an NZ MPA was limited to within one km of the sanctuary boundary (Edgar and Barrett 1999).
+Using CMR data from a small MPA, Kelly and MacDiarmid (2003) found that adult J. edwardsii moved back and forth across the reserve boundary seasonally, thus spilling over to a fishing area.
+Butler et al. (2006) indicated that rates of movement, MPA area, habitat structure, and fishing intensity along the MPA boundary were critical factors governing spillover from MPAs and the equilibrium density of spiny lobsters within MPAs.
+These spillover findings may also apply to other commercial lobster taxa.

-Residency/home range of lobsters in an MPA and spillover from the reserve depends on their movements.
-The latter may be subject to lobsters’ species, density-dependent factors, ontogenetic stage, seasonality, climate regime, habitat and food availability, natural predators’ pressure, and behavioral traits (e.g., nomadism, migration).
-Some lobster species move only hundreds of m and remain mainly inside the reserve even for small MPAs (e.g., Barrett et al., 2009a; Huserbråten et al., 2013; Øresland and Ulmestrand, 2013; Withy-Allen and Hovel, 2013).
-Others move for tens and even hundreds of km (e.g., Moore and MacFarlane, 1984; Prescott et al., 1986; Booth, 1997; Groeneveld and Branch, 2002: Linnane et al., 2005).
-Butler et al. (2006 and references therein) presented examples of migratory distances of 3 species of spiny lobsters.
-While P. argus migratory distance is in the order of ~20-30 km, that of P. cygnus can be 40-50 km and P. ornatus can move hundreds of km.
-Some species tend to be limited to their preferred habitats (e.g., Jasus edwardsii - rocky reefs in NZ, Freeman et al., 2009).
+The MPA residency and home range of lobsters and spillover from the reserve depend on their movements.
+Movements may depend on the lobster species, density-dependent factors, ontogenetic stage, seasonality, climate regime, habitat, food availability, natural predatory pressure, and behavioral traits, such as nomadism and migration.
+Some species move only hundreds of m and remain mainly inside even small MPAs (Barrett et al., 2009a; Huserbråten et al., 2013; Øresland and Ulmestrand, 2013; Withy-Allen and Hovel, 2013).
+Other species move for tens to hundreds of km (Moore and MacFarlane, 1984; Prescott et al., 1986; Booth, 1997; Groeneveld and Branch, 2002; Linnane et al., 2005).
+Butler et al. (2006 and references therein) present migratory distances for three species of spiny lobsters.
+Meanwhile, P. argus migrates approximately 20 to 30 km, P. cygnus migrates 40 to 50 km, and P. ornatus can migrate hundreds of km.
+In contrast, species such as Jasus edwardsii tend to be limited to preferred rocky reef habitats in NZ (Freeman et al., 2009).